Home | About me | Contact | What's new | Privacy

 Priority road

-You have the right-of-way at all intersections on this road until cancelled by a "Yield", "Stop", or "End of Priority Road" sign.
+You have the right-of-way at all intersections on this road until cancelled by a "Yield", "Stop", or "End of priority road" sign.
 Outside of urban areas, parking is prohibited on this road.

 End of priority road